TeachBooks/new_homepage/Documentation.md

 ## Part 2: Collaborating on an Existing Linked Website

+**Follow this section if you want to collaborate on a WordPress website that is hosted on GitHub.**

 ### Step 1: Export and Import the Website
 1. In Local, click the three dots next to the site name and select **Export**.
 2. Share the ZIP file with collaborators.